AntreasAntoniou/DAGAN/README.md

 ## Multi-GPU Usage

-Our implementation supports multi gpu training.
-Simply pass `--num_of_gpus 4` to the script to train on 4 GPUs (note that this only works if the GPUs are on the same machine).
+Our implementation supports multi-GPU training.
+Simply pass `--num_of_gpus <x>` to the script to train on <x> GPUs (note that this only works if the GPUs are on the same machine).

 ## Defining a new task for the DAGAN